RomiShoval/Personal-Web-Page/README.md

 # Personal-Web-Page
-An html web page with personal information, a project in Advanced Programming course
+An HTML web page with personal information, a project in Advanced Programming course